 93002-05 COMPLETION STATUS

 Complete the portions of this procedure as described in the inspection plan developed for each issue of concern.
 Document the areas inspected in Section 4OA5 of the integrated inspection report that is open at the time of the inspection.
-If the issue results in a finding OR if this procedure was performed as part of another procedure, such as IP 93812, “Special Inspection ” then the issue of concern shall be documented in the associated inspection report.
+If the issue results in a finding OR if this procedure was performed as part of another procedure, such as IP 93812, “Special Inspection Team” then the issue of concern shall be documented in the associated inspection report.
 Additionally, any observations that the NRC believes that may be of interest to it may be documented in Section 4OA5 of the integrated inspection report that is open at the time of the observation.
 Ensure the observation has been reviewed by the Fatigue Panel prior to documentation as long as the panel is in place.

 Any questions regarding the use or intent of this procedure may be directed to the NRC Headquarters, Division of Inspection and Regional Support, Reactor Inspection Branch.